Our expedition to the cloud started some time ago, well before moving to the cloud was a twinkle in Microsoft’s eye.

-Only a handful of us at Microsoft hold coveted treasures like a 5¼ Windows NT release boot disk or a full set of long, shiny hair displayed on a 90’s Microsoft badge.
-But as exciting as those early computing times (and hairstyles) were, I’m finding more invigorating the remarkable odyssey my team and I have recently embarked on as we move from on-premises datacenters into the cloud.
+Yes, only a handful of us at Microsoft have been around long enough to hold coveted treasures like a 5¼ Windows NT release boot disk or a full set of long, shiny hair displayed on a 90’s Microsoft badge.
+But as exciting as those early computing times and hairstyles were, I’m finding what’s more invigorating is the remarkable odyssey my team and I have recently embarked on as we move from on-premises datacenters into the cloud.

-In the next few blogs, I’m going to dive a little deeper into each of these processes to give you an idea of where we were and where we got to with our Azure service—with only a few bumps and bruises along the way—and hopefully save you some uncomfortable trauma as you embark or move along your cloud computing journey.
-Meet me back here in a couple of weeks and let’s talk cloud.
+In the next few blogs, I’m going to dive a little deeper into each of these processes to give you an idea of where we were and where we got to with our Microsoft Azure service, with only a few bumps and bruises along the way.
+Hopefully we can save you some time, and headache, as you embark or move along your cloud computing journey.
+Meet me back here in a few weeks and let’s keep talking cloud.

-Visit our content library for more Azure scenarios and datacenter transformation content.
+Visit our content library for more Microsoft Azure scenarios and datacenter transformation content.

 Tags: Expedition Cloud, Microsoft Azure